davidjmurray/unwtv/README.md

 This is a collection of scripts to help with the migration from all things wtv to more open options.

 Cheers and good luck.

+MS-Windows, MS-Windows 7, MS-windows 8, wtv, WMC, and a whole lot of other stuff are trademarks and copyrights or Microsoft Corporation.